Sometimes being in the same place for too long can get boring. This is when it’s important to get out and see the sights!

 As you drive along the Alpine Loop, you’ll come across the Uinta National Forest.
 It is known for its variety of outdoor activities both in the winter and summer months.

 After you leave the Uinta National Forest, you will come across Empire Pass.
 The breathtaking views are worth a look, so make sure to get your camera ready.

 Your last stop is at the Sundance Resort.
 This luxury mountain resort offers visitors a huge variety of thrilling activities to enjoy.
 Some of them include zip lining, concerts, snowboarding, and more.

 7. Utah’s Tiny Towns – From Spanish Fork to Salina

 To begin your trip, hop onto US 6 in Spanish Fork.
 After a short drive, turn off onto US 89 in Thistle.
 This ghost town was flooded about 30 years ago and is now covered in sediment with only some of the rooftops still visible.

 Eventually you will reach Mt.
-Pleasant where one of the main attractions are the 19th century buildings that line main street.
+Pleasant where one of the main attractions is the 19th century buildings that line Main Street.
 Another interesting site is the Pioneer Historical Preservation Association Museum and Relic Home.
 This historic home has a variety of pioneer relics that history buffs will go nuts over.
 It is also the alleged site where the peace treaty that ended the Black Hawk War was signed.

 Another good town to visit on this route — especially in June — is Manti.
-Here you can see the The Mormon Miracle Pageant, a historical drama that combines three stories dear to the Mormons.
+Here you can see The Mormon Miracle Pageant, a historical drama that combines three stories dear to the Church of Jesus Christ of Latter Day Saints.
 It takes place under a canopy of stars at the Manti Utah Temple.